JasminaPr/CppND-Capstone-Breakout/README.md

 #### Board
 Exactly as Ball and Paddle, Board is also a child of the class Entity.
 Board contains predefined number of bricks.
 Goal of the game is to destroy all the bricks using Ball and Paddle.
 #### Game
 Class Game is inherited from the starter repo.
-IIts function Run() contains main game loop functions - input, update and render.
+Its function Run() contains main game loop functions - input, update and render.
 #### Controller
 Also inherited from starter repo, except that in this project it controls the Paddle.
 Paddle can move only in left or right direction.
 #### Renderer